datastax/cassandra/src/java/org/apache/cassandra/db/monitoring/SlowQueryLogger.md

 Once identified, it prints a CQL representation of those internal commands.
 Unfortunately, it's not always possible to produce a CQL translation of the commands that is identical to the user-provided CQL query that produced those commands.
-There are some caveats with the reverse translation that should be taken into account when trying to figure out what user CQL query produced a slow query logger entry:
+There are some caveats with the reverse translation that should be taken into account when trying to figure out what user CQL query produced a slow query logger entry when allow filtering or paging are used.

 ### Allow filtering